palaeoware/trevosim/JOSS/paper.md

 ### Codebase Tests

 TREvoSim v3.0.0 introduces a test suite covering all aspects of the simulation mechanics.
-These are included in the build pipeline, which will fail if any tests return a failure.
+These can be accessed by the user, through the graphical user interface, and by developers through an integrated development environment such as Qt creator, as outlined in the documentation.

 # Statement of need